Submitted by Taps Coogan on the 6th of March 2017 to The Sounding Line.

 An overview of all the conflicts that we have historical knowledge and an estimate of the number of fatalities of is shown in the visualization below.

 The red circles visualize all conflicts in the Conflict Catalog (here) authored by Peter Brecke.
 Brecke’s dataset contains information on 3708 conflicts, but in the more distant past it is still incomplete and for many past conflicts Brecke is either lacking an estimate of the number of fatalities or we can suspect that entire conflicts are completely unknown.”

-While this sort of data set is inevitably based on estimates, conflicting historical records, and under represents conflicts that occurred in the foggy past, it is nonetheless remarkably comprehensive and interesting trends can be observed.
+While this sort of data set is inevitably based on estimates, conflicting historical records, and under represents conflicts that occurred in the foggy past, interesting trends can nonetheless be observed.